qrzn23/min/wip/confessions/content.md

 It was dramatically fit that I should have devoted these two days to this essay; for on the second I received a wire from Eckenstein.
 I had a day to spare before proceeding to Rawalpindi, which I spent at Oakley shooting magar.
 Here is the story:

-Maiden, the proprietor of the hotel, came with me and provided a most admirable tiffin.
+> Maiden, the proprietor of the hotel, came with me and provided a most admirable tiffin.
 I lent him my Mauser and relied myself upon the `577.
 After getting permission from the engineer in charge of the canal works, we put off in a small boat and rowed up the stream.
 Very soon we saw a fine big crocodile on the banks; but as they are very suspicious beasts an slide into the water at anyone's approach, we determined to try a long shot.
 I crawled into the bow of the boat, and while the natives held the boat steady, loosed off at about a hundred and thirty yards.
 The shot was either a very good one or a very lucky one, for the magar was certainly mortally wounded by it.
 We rowed rapidly up to the beast to find him lashing about in a couple of feet of water and bleeding profusely.
 I had almost certainly shot him through the heart.
 Unfortunately, this is of very little use with these reptiles.
 We got up as close as the natives could be persuaded to go.
 There certainly was some risk if we had gone quite close in, but we ought to have ventured near enough to drive a boat-hook into the mud between him and the deep water.
 But they could not be persuaded to do this and there was no time for argument.
 Maiden sat up in the middle of the boat and fired about fifteen Mauser cartridges into the struggling crocodile, which I think was a proceeding of doubtful utility.
 He persuaded me, however, to fire a couple more cartridges myself, which I did, right down the beast's throat.
 The second shot, however, very nearly led to a catastrophe, as the boat was not at all steady and the recoil of the heavy express sent me an awful cropper backwards on to the gunwale of the boat.
 Luckily no harm came of it.
 I was now more anxious than ever to get hold of the beast or to pin him with the boathook, thought his struggles were gradually ceasing, but nothing we could do was any good; little by little he slid off the shallow into the deep water and sank.
 After hunting about for twenty minutes we gave the affair up as a bad job.
+>

-Rowing slowly up the stream, we soon caught sight of another fine beast, though not quite so big as the one we lost.
+> Rowing slowly up the stream, we soon caught sight of another fine beast, though not quite so big as the one we lost.
 I took, however, an extraordinarily careful shot at it and had the good luck to smash its spine.
 Everyone thought I had missed, but I swore that was impossible.
 Certainly the beast did not move as we rowed towards it.
 I sent the natives on to the bank, and after an infinite display of funk they ventured to catch hold of its tail; of course it had been shot stone dead.
 We got the body on board and rowed back to tiffin.

 On Sunday, March 23rd, I took the mail for Pindi.
 As luck would have it, the car reserved for the expedition was on the train.
 So I jumped in and was introduced to my four new comrades.

 The Chogo Ri expedition had begun.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 34.
+### Chapter 34.

-Agreement between Oscar Eckenstein and Aleister Crowley
+*Agreement between Oscar Eckenstein and Aleister Crowley*

-1. By O.E.'s letter of Sept.
+> 1. By O.E.'s letter of Sept.
 20th and cable of Oct.
 3rd he agrees to A.C.'s proposal by cable and letter of August 23rd that they should together climb a mountain higher than any previously ascended by man: both agree to use their utmost endeavours in every respect to achieve this result.

-(On August 23rd A.C. placed five hundred pounds at the disposal of O.E.; on Oct.
+> (On August 23rd A.C. placed five hundred pounds at the disposal of O.E.; on Oct.
 10th he added another five hundred pounds in case of emergency, for this purpose.
 O.E. is empowered to employ part of this latter sum, or all if absolutely necessary, to arrange by insurance for Dr. Karl Blodig to join us.
 It is, however, understood that Dr. Blodig's status as an amateur shall be rigidly respected.)
+>

-2. This agreement only to be cancelled by death, serious illness or vital affairs of one of the parties.
+> 2. This agreement only to be cancelled by death, serious illness or vital affairs of one of the parties.
+>

-3. O.E. agrees to take all responsibility of preparing the expedition in England, to have authority to accept a third or fourth member of the party, should such a one be willing to pay his full share of the expenses, and he shall be responsible for the safe arrival of the party and baggage in place and date provided by him.
+> 3. O.E. agrees to take all responsibility of preparing the expedition in England, to have authority to accept a third or fourth member of the party, should such a one be willing to pay his full share of the expenses, and he shall be responsible for the safe arrival of the party and baggage in place and date provided by him.
+>

-4. On accomplishment of (3) “the leader” will then assume entire control of, and responsibility for, the expedition, until the return of the party to civilization.
+> 4. On accomplishment of (3) “the leader” will then assume entire control of, and responsibility for, the expedition, until the return of the party to civilization.
 “The leader” shall be either O.E. or A.C., as they may subsequently agree, and no other person.
+>

-“The leader” must give his orders in writing if requested.
+> > “The leader” must give his orders in writing if requested.
 (N.B.
 This should always be done if separation of the party is involved.)
 “The leader” shall have the right to consult any member of the party, who must consider his difficulty with judicial care, and return a serious answer, in writing if requested.
 Should any dispute arise, a council may be called to sit under parliamentary usage, “the leader” to be chairman, unless his own conduct be in question.
 In the latter case, a chairman to be selected.
 A majority vote to decide.
 “The leader” to have a casting vote in case of equality.
 “The leader's” orders shall be otherwise without appeal, and shall be obeyed cheerfully and to the best of ability: except that no member of the party is to be obliged anywhere to risk his life, how own judgment to be the arbiter as to whether such and such an order involves danger, whether from men, starvation, animals or other causes.
+>

-5. All members of the party pledge themselves to have nothing whatever to do with women in any way that is possibly avoidable: not to interfere in any way whatever with native prejudices and beliefs.
+> 5. All members of the party pledge themselves to have nothing whatever to do with women in any way that is possibly avoidable: not to interfere in any way whatever with native prejudices and beliefs.
+>

-This clause shall take effect from the accomplishment of (3).
+> This clause shall take effect from the accomplishment of (3).
+>

-6. Any dispute arising under this agreement shall be subjected to arbitration in the usual way and shall not be subject to appeal at law or otherwise.
+> 6. Any dispute arising under this agreement shall be subjected to arbitration in the usual way and shall not be subject to appeal at law or otherwise.
+>

-7. Should a third, fourth or fifth man join the party, he shall sign this agreement before he is definitely accepted.
+> 7. Should a third, fourth or fifth man join the party, he shall sign this agreement before he is definitely accepted.
+>

-Witness our hands.
+> Witness our hands.
+>

-At Kandy, Oct.
+> At Kandy, Oct.
 12th, 1901.

 The expedition was composed of six members.
 Thanks to the Alpine Club, there was no Englishman of mountaineering ability and experience available.
 We had, however, a Trinity man named Knowles, aged twenty-two, which is far too young for work of this kind, which requires endurance.
 He knew practically nothing of mountains, but he had common sense enough to do what Eckenstein told him; and as it was, he proved invaluable in Srinagar and even on the actual journey.
 He was a source rather of strength than of weakness.
 Then there was an Austrian judge named Pfannl, reputed the best rock climber in Austria, and his regular climbing companion Wessely.
 They had no experience beyond the Alps and proved utterly unable to make allowances for the difference of scale.
 Pfannl was also obsessed with the idea of getting into athletic condition and had begun to train directly he stepped on the boat at Trieste.
 Foreseeing trouble, I kept part of my diary in a magical cipher.
 I find an entry dated March 31st, 1902:

-This is called the Misadventure of Pfannl.
+> This is called the Misadventure of Pfannl.
+>

-Mountain Sigma.
+> Mountain Sigma.
 On the Finsteraarhorn after traversing Schreckhorn directly from R.R. journey, Pfannl had to be carried down from the Concordia but.
 Again, on the Géant, he collapsed from food, etc. The whole moral of this is: “If Pfannl collapses, it will be complete.
 He is sure to overtrain.”

 The Austrians were totally unable to understand the workings of the native mind, as appeared very soon.
 It was a great mistake to bring them.
 The sixth member of the party was a Swiss ex-Army doctor named Guillarmod, who looked and behaved like Tartarin de Tarascon.
 He knew as little of mountains as he did of medicine, and proved a great source of weakness, though his delightful geniality helped both the psychology of the party and our relations with the natives.
 He was our comic relief and did much to make things more tolerable for all of us.
-For all that, I think we should have done better to take none of the foreigners.[1]
+For all that, I think we should have done better to take none of the foreigners.^[This was done in stark violation of clause 3.
+Knowles and I paid the whole expenses of these undesirable aliens.]
 Our numbers made us unwieldy; and the question of international jealousy contributed indirectly to our failure, as will be explained later.

 We left Pindi for Tret on the twenty-ninth of March.
 We had had to repack our baggage, which weighted over three tons, for convenience of transport by ekkas.
 These are contraptions which suggest a hansom cab with the back knocked out and the driver on the floor, as it might have been conceived by the man who invented the coracle.
 Even one European finds it impossible to get a comfortable seat or stretch his legs, and a second constitutes outrageous overcrowding.
 A party of eight to ten natives, on the other hand, finds itself at ease.

 Our adventures began with startling suddenness.
 I woke up in the dak bungalow at Tret the next morning to find a dignified young gentleman sitting at my bedside.
 I wondered if I had been ill without knowing it, for his face expressed the sympathetic concern of Luke Fildes' “doctor”.
 Not at all; he was a police inspector who had arrived by tonga, a two-horse rattletrap which is used by people in what passes for a hurry in these parts of the world.
 All he knew was that we mustn't start — “his not to reason why”.
 I said he had better talk to the leader of the expedition, Mr. Eckenstein.
 He assumed an awed expression, as if I had said something not quite nice.
 Knowles and I, who were sharing the same room, proceeded to dress with elegant leisure and bore our bewilderment to Eckenstein.

 At this point a telegram arrived, from which we inferred that the Indian Empire was somewhat imperilled by our conduct.
 At ten o'clock there arrived no less a person than the deputy commissioner of Rawalpindi; one of those strong silent men, with whom Mr. Henry Seton Merriman has made us familiar.
 He summoned me to his august presence.
 I (obviously) referred him once more to Eckenstein, but he jibbed — his orders were that the rest of us could do as we liked; but Eckenstein would not be allowed to enter Kashmir.
 We asked why.
 At this time The Book of the Law not having yet been given to mankind, he was unable to reply, “Enough of Because!
-Be he damned for a dog!”;[2] but we understood him as uttering “words to that effect” in his strong silent way.
+Be he damned for a dog!”;^[WEH Note: AL II, 33.] but we understood him as uttering “words to that effect” in his strong silent way.
 We finally induced him to face Eckenstein; who, with his usual aplomb, put the poor man into a dilemma at once.
 He wanted to know whether he was or was not arrested.
 “Heaven forbid,” said the D.C., “that any such idea should enter my pure mind.”
 “All right then,” said Eckenstein; “I shall go on.”
 Oh no — the orders were strict.
 After interminable passages of verbal fencing, it was agreed that I should assume command of the expedition and carry on, while Eckenstein returned to Pindi with the deputy commissioner and took up the matter with the superior authority.

 To sum this episode, Eckenstein chased the culprits all around north India and finally cornered George Nathaniel Curzon at the psychological moment when our pathetic cables to Lord George Hamilton at India Office had brought the power of Blighty to bear on the naughty nabobs.
 The “superior person” saved his face by authorizing Eckenstein to rejoin the party on guarantees for his good conduct subscribed by Knowles and myself!